urbit/docs.urbit.org/content/system/kernel/arvo/guides/scry.md

 weight = 40
 +++

-{% callout %}

 This document mostly covers local scries.
-Remote scries have recently been introduced, and are documented in a [separate guide](/guides/additional/remote-scry).
+Remote scries have recently been introduced, and are documented in a [separate guide](/userspace/apps/guides/remote-scry).

 ## What is a scry?